 In the District, where almost 12 percent of the population report having a disability, persons with disabilities appear to be able to access public housing and HCVs at rates that are at least commensurate with the portion of the income-eligible population that has disabilities.
-The same is not true with respect to project-based Section 8 units, in which the percentage of residents with disabilities is lower than the percentage of all District residents with disabilities.
+The same is not true with respect to project-based Section 8 units, in which the percentage of residents with disabilities is lower than the percentage of all District residents with disabilities and is presumably much lower than the percentage of the income-eligible population that has disabilities.
 The reason for this disparity is not clear.
 Because the other multifamily housing category includes several programs with very different purposes and because there are relatively few other multifamily developments in the District, it is not clear whether persons with disabilities face structural barriers to accessing that housing.